Katherine-NUS/GOA-RBF/README.md

 This repository is a collection of optimization toolboxes for computationally expensive global optimization problems.
 This toolbox supports multiple surrogate optimization softwares including: Python Surrogate Optimization Toolbox ([pySOT](https://github.com/dme65/pySOT)), Gap Optimized Multi-objective Optimization using Response Surfaces ([GOMORS](https://github.com/drkupi/GOMORS_pySOT)), 𝜀-dominance Many-objective Surrogate-assisted Optimization(𝜀-MaSO),Global Optimization in Parallel with Surrogate ([GOPS](https://github.com/louisXW/GOPS)) and multi-fidelity RBF (radial basis function) surrogate-based optimization (MRSO).
 All the algorithms supports both continuous and integer variables.
 There is also a repository which is based on pySOT specifically focused on mixed-integer optimization and machine learning, please refer to [HORD](https://github.com/ilija139/HORD).<br>

 ## Installation
-The easiest way to install pySOT2 is through pip in which case the following command should suffice:
+The easiest way to install GOArbf is through pip in which case the following command should suffice:
 ```
-pip install pySOT2
+pip install GOArbf
 ```
 ## Running pySOT2
 This repository aims to provide fast implementation of optimization algorithms, in the meantime, it also provides many parameters so users can easily adjust the algorithms accordingly.
 To run this repository, users need first define the optimization problems and choose an optimizer which will return the best solutions and its corresponding function value.The "examples" folder provide sample codes for all the software included and the "pySOT2\Optimize" folder provides the source code for all the optimizers.<br>
 1. For single objective optimization problems, DYCORS(in pySOT) is recommended:
  ```
-from pySOT2.Optimize import Optim
+from GOArbf.Optimize import Optim
 Optim.optimize(problem)
 ```
 2. For multi-objective optimization problems, GOMORS is recommended:
 ```
-from pySOT2.Optimize import MOoptim
+from GOArbf.Optimize import MOoptim
 MOoptim.MOoptimize(problem)
 ```
 3. For many-objective(more than 3) optimization problems, 𝜀-MaSO is recommended:
 ```
-from pySOT2.Optimize import epsMOoptim
+from GOArbf.Optimize import epsMOoptim
 epsMOoptim.epsMOoptimize(problem)
 ```
 4. For parallel optimization on high dimensional problems, GOPS is recommended:
 ```
-from pySOT2.Optimize import GOPSoptim
+from GOArbf.Optimize import GOPSoptim
 GOPSoptim.GOPSoptimize(problem)
 ```
 5. For multi-modal optimization problems when multi-fidelity models are available, MRSO is recommended:
 ```
-from pySOT2.Optimize import MFoptim
+from GOArbf.Optimize import MFoptim
 MFoptim.MFoptimize(problem)
 ```
 ## Citation